bcgov/bcparks.ca/src/kong/README.md

 ## Kong Config Update

-If there have been changes to the API endpoints available on Strapi, the following steps need to be taken:
+If there have been changes to the API endpoints available on Strapi, the following steps need to be taken.

+The importhing thing to note is in step #6 - once you run through the tools, you **will need to revert changes** or publishing the gateway will fail.

 1. Visit [Strapi admin](http://localhost:1337/admin/plugins/documentation) and under Plugins -> Documentation,
    click "Regenerate".